 KNOW BEFORE YOU GO

 Glenwood Open Space Preserve is located roughly one mile from Highway 17 making it convenient to reach its nature-filled trails.
-Currently, the best way to access the preserve is via K Street near Scotts Valley High School.
-Motorists should use the lot at Shugart Park (350 Glenwood Drive), and follow signage toward the trailheads.
-Additional entrances will be made available when eastside trails are completed.
-Note that while picnic tables are in the works, there are no additional facilities at the preserve including drinking water or restrooms, so plan accordingly.
+Note that the preserves’ parking lot at 350 Glenwood Drive is roughly 100 yards from either the West (Scotts Valley High School side of Glenwood) or East trails entrances.
+There are no additional facilities at the preserve including drinking water or restrooms, so plan accordingly.